Position Paper Information & Submission Guidelines

 We ask delegates to submit their position paper to the Google form below:

-Position papers are required to be eligible for committee awards, but are optional otherwise.
-To be considered for awards, delegates must submit position papers by 11:59 PM. on February 2, 2024.
+Position papers are required to be eligible for awards in the Advanced committees, and suggested for the Novice and Intermediate committees, though not required.
+To be considered for awards, delegates must submit position papers by 11:59 PM. on February 19, 2026.